enioka-Haute-Couture/enioka_scan/enioka_scan/src/main/java/com/enioka/scanner/bt/README.md

 ## Commands

-(TODO - notes)

 The main goal of a connector is to translate API verbs into something which can be understood by the scanner and vice-versa.
 Most interactions take place in what we call a "command".

 A command is a way to run operations on the scanner: make it beep, enable a LED, etc.

+Each command should be a dedicated class implementing Command<ExpectedResultClass>.

-They are asynchronous, as bluetooth operations should always be asynchronous (and like most IO operations, BT or not, should be).
+Commands are asynchronous, as bluetooth operations should always be asynchronous (and like most IO operations, BT or not, should be).

 Only a single command is run at a time.
 This is a simplification, as some devices *may* allow multiple commands at the same time.
 This is however rare - most protocols are half-duplex anyway.
 Therefore, for sanity's sake, the SDK will always wait for an ACK of some form for the current command before sending another.
 Commands are queued.
 Callbacks are used to signal end of commands.

 Note: there is no need to implement every possible command!
 Just think extensible and implement what is needed for the Scanner interface.

-TODO: timeouts.
+Also, each command is associated to a specific timeout.

 ### Parsing data from the scanner

 The scanner sends data, either as the result of a command (such as: give me the value of configuration XXX) or as the result of an operation on the scanner itself (such as: new data scanned).

 Parsing this data is highly specific to the device familly and is the one of the two main roles of a SPP connector.
-This is done by implementing the BtInputHandler interface.
+This is done by implementing the ScannerDataParser interface.
 How the connector actually implements the interface is free.
 Please note that:

 * the data given to the parser may be chunked (multiple buffers, and therefore multiple calls to the parser, for a single "message") (layer 4)